Royal Sussex County Hospital in Association with University Hospitals Sussex NHS Trust

 Programme 16, 17, and 18 – Academic Management and Leadership – based at BSMS/RSCH

 Type of programme: Leadership and Management, overseen by Dr David Bloomfield, Consultant Oncologist

 Academic placement based at: Royal Sussex County Hospital

-Brief outline of department Examples of recent projects include: activity, capacity and demand work and developing an electronic handover tool, change in practice as a result of an evidence based librarian on ward rounds and building a business case for expansion of the Acute Oncology Service to the Princess Royal Hospital site.
+Brief outline of department: Examples of recent projects include: activity, capacity and demand work and developing an electronic handover tool, change in practice as a result of an evidence based librarian on ward rounds and building a business case for expansion of the Acute Oncology Service to the Princess Royal Hospital site.

-Structure of academic project/what expected
+Structure of academic project/what is expected

 1) Engagement with the UHS leadership network throughout both FY1 and FY2

 ‐ Expected: Organise any Read-to-Lead events which fall during your academic rotation

 ‐ Expected: Attend leadership faculty group meetings during your academic rotation (and where possible throughout your time as a leadership trainee)

 ‐ Expected: Mentor management and leadership (M and L) FY1s and update M and L handbook